-The most used red light wavelengths and their effects
+The most commonly used red light wavelengths and their effects

 How to use the lamp effectively?